Home » About Us » Board of Directors

 Members of our Board of Directors share a passion for the Bay.
 Each brings a unique skill set to help the organization.
 Our Board Members include educators, resource harvesters and growers, engineers, doctors, bankers, attorneys, and entrepreneurs.
 Those titles may not describe their underlying passions for the Bay.
 Other identities in their life histories—such as long-distance sailor, surfer, lobsterman, kelp farmer—begin to illuminate their strong commitments to protecting Casco Bay.

-Olympic athlete Joan Benoit Samuelson has served on the Board of Friends of Casco Bay almost since its founding.
+Olympic athlete Joan Benoit Samuelson served on the Board of Friends of Casco Bay almost since its founding.
 “This place is a jewel,” she says.
 “Having grown up in Cape Elizabeth, I realized early on that Casco Bay is connected to the world’s oceans when I threw a note in a bottle off Casino Beach, and it was picked up by a schoolteacher in England.
 It’s important to protect this resource.”

 Joanie was asked why she chose to devote her considerable energy and prestige to the Board of Friends of Casco Bay.
 Herself a model of the Maine work ethic, she replied, “Because they DO stuff!”